deanwampler/command-line-arguments/README.markdown

 The [Scaladocs comments](src/main/scala/com/concurrentthought/cla/package.scala) for the [cla package](src/main/scala/com/concurrentthought/cla/package.scala) explain the format and its limitations, but hopefully most of the format is reasonable intuitive from the example.

-The first lines of the string that *don't* have leading whitespace are interpreted as lines to show as part of the corresponding help message, including an example of how to invoke the program and zero or more additional descriptions.
+The first and last lines in the string that *don't* have leading whitespace are interpreted as lines to show as part of the corresponding help message.
+It's a good idea to use the first line to show an example of how to invoke the program.

 Next come the command-line options, one per line.
 Each must start with whitespace, followed by zero or more flags separated by `|`.
 There can be at most one option that has no flags.
 It is used to provide a help message for how command-line tokens that aren't associated with flags will be interpreted.
 (Note that the library will still handle these tokens whether or not you specify a line like this.)